 Look at the bottoms of trees, the base of cave walls, and the edges of cliffs to find most of them, and they’re referred to as Iron Will Pokémon footprints when you find them.
 They do spawn randomly, but also respawn, so if you’re really struggling you can just grab the same ones again another day.

 Once you’ve got 50 prints, head back to Sonia and she’ll tell you that you can find Cobalion in the Frigid Sea.
 To be more specific, it spawns on the island in the sea, and doesn’t leave, so head straight there to catch it.
-Cobalion is Steel/Fighting-type,so ground-, fighting-, or fire-type attacks will be super-effective.
+Cobalion is both a steel Pokémon and a fighting Pokémon, so ground-, fighting-, or fire-type attacks will be super-effective.
 Again, we recommend using a status-inducing move like Thunder Wave or Hypnosis to make it easier to catch.
+If in doubt, consult our steel Pokémon weakness guide.

 Terrakion’s footprints can be found in the south of the Crown Tundra map, in Lakeside Cave, Ballimere Lake, and Dyna Tree Hill.
 Despite its brown footprints, they are relatively easy to find when you pick up a trail of them.